bbc/rd-apmm-python-lib-mediagrains/README.md

 ...             i += 1
 ```

-(In python3.6+ a more natural interface for accessing data exists in the form of numpy arrays.
+(a more natural interface for accessing data exists in the form of numpy arrays.
 See later.)

 The object grain can then be freely used for whatever video processing
 is desired, or it can be serialised into a GSF file as follows: